rodrigo-arenas/rodrigo-arenas/README.md

 ### Hi there 👋

 I'm Rodrigo Arenas, a data scientist.
-I'm excited by learning new things and contributing to the science community.
+I'm excited about learning new things and contributing to the science community.
 You can see more about me on my [website](https://rodrigo-arenas.github.io/portfolio/).

 ### :rocket:About Me